-59.01 The Event must be approved by WSL as an International or Regional Event in accordance with this Rulebook and provide all relevant information as requested by WSL; and

-59.02 The Event must have minimum prize money and a licence fee will be payable as set by WSL.
+- 59.01 The Event must be approved by WSL as an International or Regional Event in accordance with this Rulebook and provide all relevant information as requested by WSL; and - 59.02 The Event must have minimum prize money and a licence fee will be payable as set by WSL.

-60.01 Regional Events on the Longboard Qualification Series (LQS) prizemoney minimums will be set by the WSL Regional Office in consultation with the WSL Commissioner's Office.

-60.02 World Longboard Tour Prize Money will be broken down as follows:
+- 60.01 Regional Events on the Longboard Qualification Series (LQS) prizemoney minimums will be set by the WSL Regional Office in consultation with the Office of Tours and Competition. - 60.02 World Longboard Tour Prize Money will be broken down as follows: 24 Format